jobleeyoui/oceanex-slanger/README.md

 rbenv global 2.6.3
 ```

-Installation should be pretty straightforward on linux, however, install OceanEx Slanger might fail on mac os.
-This is due to the c compiler converts the warning to error when building the native extension.
+Installation might fail when some dependent gems builds their native extension.
+This is due to the c compiler converts the warning to error when do so.

 If you see installation fails due to `implicit-function-declaration`, you could try the following step to suppress the warning.